Digital Marketing Resume

 Additional Attachments to Submit Together with your Digital Marketing Resume

-To re-emphasize, you want your job application to stand out.
+To re-emphasise, you want your job application to stand out.
 Attaching these additional documents to submit together with your digital marketing resume will increase your chances of getting your dream digital marketing job:

 -